lu7did/Pixino/README.md

 An explanation of how the transceiver work can be found [here](http://w1sye.org/wp-content/uploads/2017/01/NCRC_PixieOperation.pdf).

-This project starts with a working Pixie transceiver (a cheap kit bought at eBay or other sellers) and to integrate it with an Arduino Uno board controlling a Si 5351 board to provide the signal generation and other functionality.
+This project starts with a working Pixie transceiver (a cheap kit bought at eBay or other sellers) and to integrate it with an Arduino Nano board controlling a Si5351 board to provide the signal generation and other functionality.

 Instead of a crystal based signal generation DDS is be used.
 The rest of the code deals mostly with the user interface and operating features, among others: